Beef Stroganoff Pasta Bake

 • Cook under the grill for about 5 minutes or until golden.
 Sprinkle with fresh parsley and serve maybe with some steamed greens on the side.

-• Spray the pan with olive oil spray and brown the beef, breaking it up with the back of a spoon until nicely coloured.
+• Spray the pan with olive oil spray and brown the beef, breaking it up with the back of a spoon until nicely colored.
 Transfer to a bowl and drain any liquid.
 Wipe the pan clean.

 • Spray the pan again.
 Add the sliced onions and mushrooms and cook over low heat, stirring often, until softened – about 10 minutes.

 • Stir in the mustard and tomato paste.
+Add the cornflour slurry quark and sour cream, stirring to combine.

 • Add the browned beef and stir to combine.
 Have a taste and add salt if needed.
+Stir in the cooked pasta so that it is coated in the sauce.

 • Preheat the grill (broiler)to medium-high.
 Transfer to a baking dish (or you can use the pan if it is oven safe).
 Sprinkle with the grated Parmesan and add freshly ground pepper.